ska-telescope/ska-docker/docs/src/docker_compose.rst

    make up

 Optional applications and device servers can be launched by calling the *start* make target followed by the name of the service.
+Note that for Linux, you'll probably need to turn off X server security.

 For example:

 .. code-block:: console

    # still in the docker-compose directory..

+   # if on Linux, you need to turn off some security
+   xhost +

    # run Jive
    make start jive

+   # it's prudent to turn security back on
+   xhost -

    # run tangotest
    make start tangotest